-• Microsoft Windows operating system (tested on Windows 7, 10)
+The program runs on Microsoft Windows operating system (tested on Windows 7, 10).

 The following software is not strictly necessary to run Ath but makes a vital part of what the program was designed to cooperate with.
 All of it is available also as freeware for personal use (with various limitations):